-- Upon completion of a Medical Fitness for Duty assessment, the Chief Medical Officer shall advise each person and the person's supervisor of that person's Medical Fitness for Duty and of any restrictions or requirements imposed pursuant to sub section 6.1. - Records to Be Kept by the Chief Medical Officer - The Chief Medical Officer of the railway company shall maintain records of all persons' medical assessments required hereunder and any restrictions required pursuant to sub section 6.1. - The Chief Medical Officer shall maintain copies of all medical policies and guidelines used by a railway company for the examination or assessment of persons employed in Safety Critical Positions. - The Chief Medical Officer shall make records, policies, and guidelines related to these rules available to the Department upon reasonable request. - Exceptions - These rules do not apply to passenger trains used exclusively in tourist excursion train service that travel no further than a round trip of 150 miles (240 km), at a speed not exceeding a maximum of 25 mph (40 km/h), if the railway company establishes and complies with appropriate alternative medical requirements suitable to that particular service. - In developing such alternative medical requirements, the railway company shall: - use these rules as a guide to ensure the alternative medical requirements achieve an equivalent level of safety to these rules; and, - consult with the Department on its proposed alternative medical requirements at least 90 days prior to the date on which it proposes to operate a service using those requirements. - The alternative medical requirements must include a list of the safety critical railway positions to which the alternative medical requirements shall apply. - The railway company shall not implement the alternative medical requirements established under subsection 8.1 until the Department determines that such requirements are conducive to safe railway operations.
+- 8.1 These rules do not apply to passenger trains used exclusively in tourist excursion train service that travel no further than a round trip of 150 miles (240 km), at a speed not exceeding a maximum of 25 mph (40 km/h), if the railway company establishes and complies with appropriate alternative medical requirements suitable to that particular service. - 8.2 In developing such alternative medical requirements, the railway company shall: - a) use these rules as a guide to ensure the alternative medical requirements achieve an equivalent level of safety to these rules; and, - b) consult with the Department on its proposed alternative medical requirements at least 90 days prior to the date on which it proposes to operate a service using those requirements. - 8.3 The alternative medical requirements must include a list of the safety critical railway positions to which the alternative medical requirements shall apply. - 8.4 The railway company shall not implement the alternative medical requirements established under subsection 8.1 until the Department determines that such requirements are conducive to safe railway operations.